PRISBteam/Plastic-Slip-Simulator/README.md

 ### operations.py

-This module contains functions which define metric operations (and related quantities) on the complex, such as node weights, the metric tensor, an inner product and a star operator.
+This module contains functions which define metric operations (and related quantities) on the complex, such as node weights, the metric tensor, an inner product, an adjoint coboundary oeprator and a star operator.

 ### io.py